artsy/artsy.github.io/README.md

 TLDR
 _To generate a new post, create a new file in the `_posts` directory.
 Be sure to add your name as the author of the post and include several categories to file the post under.
 Here is a sample header YAML:_

+Note: categories are aggregated from the individual posts, so adding one is as easy as adding it to your post!

 ```yaml
 ---
 layout: post